merklel/coughanalyzer2/README.md

 I tried to give an answer to this exhilarating question using freely available data.

 ## Objective
 This tool aims to detect coughing in classical music concerts.
-This major annoyance (prior corona) is researched a quite a lot and not understood fully.
+This major annoyance (prior corona) is researched on quite a lot and not understood fully.
 Goal is to detect coughs and relate them to the composer, the kind of music, and the athmosphere of the music.